arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 ## Introduction

-Air pollution is a threat that lurks even where we least expect it, from the comfort of our homes to our workplaces.
+Air pollution is an often overlooked threat that exists even in the places we feel safest, from our homes to our workplaces.
 Pollutants like CO₂ and volatile organic compounds (TVOC) silently threaten our health, representing a determining factor for our quality of life.

-This application note describes the building of an air quality monitor and occupancy machine vision tracker for indoor environments, in this case an elevator.
+This application note describes building an air quality monitor and occupancy tracking system using machine vision for indoor environments designed for use in an elevator.

 ![ ](assets/thumb2.gif)

 The monitoring system will measure the elevator's temperature, relative humidity, indoor air quality (IAQ), estimated CO₂ and total volatile organic compounds (TVOC) while counting the people inside the elevator.
-All this information will be forwarded to the Arduino Cloud for further visualization and tracking.
-The system will give a real-time visual feedback of the condition inside the elevator to warn people of harmful air quality.
+All this information will be forwarded to the Arduino Cloud for further visualization and ongoing monitoring.
+The system will provide real-time visual feedback of the condition inside the elevator to warn people of harmful air quality.

 ## Goals

 The project showcased in this application note has the following objectives:

-- Monitoring the air quality and environmental variables inside the elevator.
+- Monitor the air quality and environmental conditions within the elevator.
-- Counting the people inside the elevator using Machine Vision.
+- Count people inside the elevator using Machine Vision.
-- Giving real-time visual feedback of the conditions of the elevator using Modulino® Pixels:.
+- Provide real-time visual feedback on the elevator conditions using Modulino® Pixels.
-- Sharing all the gathered data to the Arduino Cloud for remote monitoring.
+- Share all collected data to the Arduino Cloud for remote monitoring.

 ## Hardware and Software Requirements